NovamationCEO/nhl-pipeline/README.md

 - Tie tables together with foreign keys.
 Make sure they're populated in the right order, still.

 - Players are not populated.
 Under what conditions will that information be wanted?

+# HOCKEY GENERAL INFORMATION

+- Player numbers are consistent, always.
+- Player positions are consistent -- unless there's a team shake-up.
+We might just have to ignore this to keep in scope.
+- There's no statistical difference between goals and points.
+One could argue that a 'goal' is an event, while a 'point' is a fact.